ch127001/ch127001.github.io/_posts/2019-08-11-algorithms-to-live-by.md

     title: The Jan 2019 read ...
 ---

-### Algorithms To Live By: The Computer Science of Human Decisions
+### Algorithms To Live By: The Computer Science of Human Decisions.

 Book Authors: Brian Christian & Tom Griffiths\\
 Published: 2016